Don't rush to flush

 Remember only toilet paper, pee and poo should go down the loo!

 In the kitchen

-Collect solid food waste, coffee grinds, tea leaves and place in the garbage bin for collection.
-Alternatively, food waste can be placed in compost bins.
+Collect solid food waste, coffee grinds and tea leaves and put them in the garbage bin or compost.

 In the garden